dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 #### The Shared Menu System (`menu.css`)

 To enforce the "Single Source of Truth" principle for our UI, we use a shared, global stylesheet for all list-based selection components.
 This system guarantees that primitives from multiple Radix UI packages (`DropdownMenu`, `ContextMenu`, `Select`) and custom components are visually indistinguishable.
-This includes the **Sort By dropdown in the schedule header**, the **Room Selection dropdown in the Admin modals**, and the **developer layout toggles in the Settings view**.
+This includes the **Sort By dropdown in the schedule header**, the **Room Selection dropdown in the Admin modals**, and the **App/Schedule Layout selectors in the Settings view**.

 It is built on two key patterns: